stylemistake/runner/README.md

 ### 3.1.
 Basics

-Create an empty bash script (for example `tasks.sh`), which is going to be an entry point for the task runner.
+Create an empty bash script (e.g. `tasks.sh`), which is going to be an entry point for the task runner.
 Add this to the beginning:

 ```bash
 #!/bin/bash
 cd `dirname ${0}`
 source runner.sh
 ```

-If your `runner.sh` is placed somewhere else, change the path accordingly.

 Create some tasks: